paaggeli/Doit/README.md

 - ✔️ Mark tasks as completed
 - 🗑️ Remove tasks
 - 💾 Persistent storage (saves to JSON file)
+- 🤖 Ask questions about your tasks using AI (via Ollama)

 ## Prerequisites